Human placentophagy: Modern placentophagy

-Recent examples of placentophagy in the popular media include Time Magazine’s "Afterbirth: It’s What’s for Dinner", and USA Today’s "Ingesting the placenta: Is it healthy for new moms?"

 Current beliefs among placentophagists

-Nutritional benefits

 During pregnancy, women often become iron deficient because iron is transported across the placenta to the fetus.
 Because low levels of iron are known to negatively affect mood, researchers are exploring the possible link between iron status and PPD.
 Placentophagy advocates claim that the placenta provides an excellent source of dietary iron, and may therefore improve maternal postpartum iron status.
 However, a recent randomized, double-blind, placebo-controlled pilot study conducted by researchers at UNLV found that consuming a commonly recommended daily intake of encapsulated placenta (approximately 3,000 mg per day) only provides about one-quarter of the RDA for iron for lactating women.
-The study found no differences in maternal iron status over a three-week postpartum period between women consuming 3300 mg/day of cooked, encapsulated placenta, and study participants taking a placebo.
+The study found no differences in maternal iron status over a three-week postpartum period between women consuming 3300 mg/day of cooked, encapsulated placenta, and study participants taking a beef "placebo".

-The placenta transports nutrients to the fetus during gestation.
-Proponents of modern placentophagy argue that the placenta retains some of these nutrients after delivery, and that consumption of the placenta by the mother will help her recover more quickly following childbirth by replenishing nutrients and hormones lost during parturition.
-One birthing website run by two Minnesota doulas lists possible health benefits including replenishing lost nutrients, increasing milk production, curbing postpartum depression and slowing postpartum hemorrhage.
-However, the placenta evolved to deliver the maximum amount of nutrients to the growing fetus, and is very efficient at not retaining them in order to maximize the baby's nutrition and growth.

-Placenta contains high levels of CRH (corticotropin-releasing hormone), which releases the stress hormone cortisol from the adrenal glands.
-Though CRH is normally secreted by the hypothalamus, during pregnancy production of CRH by the placenta dramatically increases levels of CRH in the blood stream, which peak at delivery.
-Even postpartum, the placenta still contains very high levels of CRH, and some believe that it is beneficial to eat it.
-Studies on the effect of CRH primarily involve infusion of the hormone rather than ingestion.

-Consumption of the placenta is also believed by the placentophagy community to cause the release of the chemical oxytocin in the brain.
-Oxytocin stimulates uterine contractions leading to the onset of labor, and after childbirth can also cause the uterus to contract and sooner reach its pre-pregnancy size.